 - Property characteristics

 - The utility company and interconnection

-Steps and time estimation on solar panels installation
+Steps and time estimation for solar panels installation

-In order to understand how long it will take to install your solar panels, I am going to explain the steps you need to take and the estimated time.
+To understand how long it will take to install your solar panels, I will explain the steps you need to take and the estimated time.

 Step one: Selecting your solar panel’s installer

-You need to select a good and reputable company to install your solar panels, you can find people in your local area that have solar panels and ask for their opinion or you can search on yellow pages or just google them.
+You need to select a good and reputable company to install your solar panels, you can find people in your local area that have solar panels and ask for their opinion, or you can search on yellow pages or google them.

 This process should take between 1 to 2 weeks.